Verify Your Benefits

 Fill out our confidential insurance verification form to see if your insurance policy covers rehab treatment and what out-of-pocket costs and deductibles may apply.

 A Recovery Advocate will contact you immediately to discuss your insurance benefits.
 You can also contact your insurance provider directly to discuss your coverage.

-Does Insurance Cover Rehab?
+Does My Health Insurance Cover Rehab?

 Find Out if You’re Covered

 Talk to one of our Recovery Advocates.
 They’re dedicated to getting you the help you need.